Does Snapchat Notify the Other User if You Replay a Story?

 Does Snapchat Notify Users If You’ve Seen Their Story?

 Yes, but not directly.
 While some applications allow you full customization when it comes to receiving notifications, Snapchat isn’t one of them.
-Your notifications work one way and one way only, and you’re stuck with either turning them on off.
-Ask anyone who has tried to turn off the notifications for when someone begins typing in your chat window—the customization opens within Snapchat is limited to say the least.
+Your notifications work one way and one way only, and you’re stuck with either turning them on or off.
+Ask anyone who has tried to turn off the notifications for when someone begins typing in your chat window—the customization opens within Snapchat is limited, to say the least.

 So, despite the app notifying you, for example, when someone begins typing, Snapchat’s menu for changing your notifications doesn’t include anything about Stories outside of receiving occasional notifications when your friends post Stories.
 You may receive notifications about memories, birthdays, or other content, but when it comes to receiving notifications about who viewed your Story, expect your phone to stay silent.
 It’s an unfortunate missing feature, one we hoped would eventually make an appearance within the app, but unfortunately, it seems as though we’re out of luck for now.